 It’s hard to diagnose bladder stones by just looking at your dog.
 Urinalysis is usually a part of this process, and although your vet may be able to feel large stones, they’ll likely need to do an x-ray or ultrasound to see what’s going on.

-Treatment may vary depending on a few things: the type of stone, how big the stone(s) are, and how many there are in the bladder.
+Treatment may vary depending on several factors, including the type of stone, the size of the stone(s), and the number of stones in the bladder.
 You may have more options when the stones are smaller and not preventing the flow of urine.

 If you don’t treat the bladder stones or obstruction occurs, the bladder can rupture.
 This situation is a life-threatening event and may require immediate emergency surgery.